Seoul Cautiously Gauges Impact of US Election on Korean Peninsula

-Anchor: With the U.S. presidential election fast approaching in a week, it has become clear how President Donald Trump and his Democratic rival Joe Biden will differ on their foreign policies surrounding the Korean Peninsula.
-South Korean politicians are closely watching the race, which might lead to a possible turning point in the U.S. approach to the region.
+Anchor: With the U.S. presidential election fast approaching this coming Tuesday, it has become clear how President Donald Trump and his Democratic rival Joe Biden will differ on their foreign policies surrounding the Korean Peninsula.
+South Korean politicians are closely watching the race, which might lead to a possible turning point in the U.S.'s approach to the region.

+Kim Bum-soo has more on what a reelected Trump or a newly-elected Biden could mean for South Korea.

+Report: Speaking at a rally in Florida on Thursday, U.S. President Donald Trump made it all the more clear that his reelection will lead to a continued struggle with South Korea over the thorny issue of defense cost sharing.

 “The only thing I can tell you for sure: President Xi from China, President Putin from Russia, Kim Jong-un, North Korea, and I could name 40 others, they’re sharp as a tack.
 They don’t want to deal with Sleepy Joe.
 One of them said to me, one of the leaders said, ‘We don’t want to deal with somebody that sleeps all the time.’”